-Manuka Wood Fire Kitchen: If you have a craving pizza, then this is the place in Fremantle.
-The chef with a stint in a Michelin Star restaurant in London doles out delectable wood fired pizzas, breads, vegetables and meat.
+Manuka Wood Fire Kitchen: If you have a craving for pizza, then this is the place in Fremantle.
+The chef with a stint in a Michelin Star restaurant in London doles out delectable wood-fired pizzas, bread, vegetables, and meat.

 Copper Chimney: Serving quintessential Indian cuisine, the offerings range from crunchy samosas and crispy dosas to authentic Butter Chicken.
 To top it all, the service is a delight.